 DELPARTFREQ The frequency to delete particles in OPAL-cycl.
-Default: 1
+Its default value is 1.

 BEAMHALOBOUNDARY Defines in terms of sigma where the halo starts.
 Default: 0.0.
 Only used in OPAL-cycl.

 CLOTUNEONLY If set to true stop after closed orbit finder and tune calculation.
 Only used in OPAL-cycl.